toejough/plugger/README.md

 setup(
     ...,
     entry_points={  # specify entry points
-        'app': [  # declare that we have entry points for the 'app' entrypoint namespace 'Foo = plugin:Foo',  # declare entry point 'Foo', which is our 'Foo' class.
+        'app': [  # declare that we have entry points for the 'app' entrypoint group 'Foo = plugin:Foo',  # declare entry point named 'Foo', which is our 'Foo' class.
         ],
     },
 )